gargvishesh/druid/docs/talaria/index.md

 ## EXTERN

+> EXTERN syntax is in a work-in-progress state for the alpha.
+It is expected to
-> EXTERN syntax is subject to change in future releases.
+> change in future releases.

 Talaria queries can access external data through the `EXTERN` table function.
 It can appear in the form `TABLE(EXTERN(...))` anywhere a